Unpacking Black Hole Complementarity: Quantum cloning?

-The situation, as yet, seems consistent with operational complementarity because no single observer can compare the two systems that are supposed to contain the two copies and see the violation of the no-cloning theorem because one system is behind the horizon while the other is not.
-However, as~\cite{PhysRevD.49.966} have pointed out, a single observer \emph{might} be able to observe a violation of quantum mechanics if the exterior observer waits until the infalling information comes out as Hawking radiation, and then jumps into the black hole and compares their record with the interior record.
-To see more clearly how this might work, let us return to Alice and Bob: Alice is the infalling observer and Bob is the exterior observer.
-Let us say that Alice carries with her a quantum bit (or a qubit) as she falls into the black hole.
-Bob waits, patiently collecting Hawking radiation, until, past the Page time, the information that Alice carried in reappears in the Hawking radiation.
+So can an exterior observer enter the interior and observe the clone?
+If so, operational complementarity would also fail.
+To better see how this might work, let's return to infalling Alice and hovering Bob.
+Say Alice carries with her a quantum bit (or a qubit) as she falls into the black hole.
+Bob waits, patiently collecting Hawking radiation, until, past the Page time, the information that Alice carried in reappears in the radiation.
 He then jumps into the black hole.
-Alice then sends her qubit to Bob (whom she knows will jump in) via a photon. \emph{If} Bob can intercept Alice's photon and compare it with the information that he recovered from the Hawking radiation, then it looks as if he should be able to directly see that a quantum state has been cloned, and thus directly detect a violation of the no-cloning theorem.\footnote{This can be done, for instance, if they pre-decide that Alice will carry the quantum state $\ket{\psi}$, and then all Bob has to do is make a projective measurement with projectors $\{\ket{\psi}\bra{\psi}, \id - \ket{\psi}\bra{\psi}\}$.}
+Alice then sends her qubit to Bob (whom she knows will jump in) via a photon.
+If Bob can intercept Alice's photon and compare it with the information he recovered from the radiation, then it seems he can directly see a clone, and thus detect a violation of the no-cloning theorem.\footnote{This can be done, for instance, if they pre-decide that Alice will carry the quantum state $\ket{\psi}$; then all Bob has to do is measure with the projectors $\{\ket{\psi}\bra{\psi}, I - \ket{\psi}\bra{\psi}\}$.}